 Twenty-six men and one woman, MaryAnn Carroll, painted undeveloped Florida landscapes of the deep south.

-The group materialized and primarily formed with mostly friends and a few families, which came to be known by one name, the Highwaymen or the Florida Highwaymen.
+The group materialized and primarily formed with mostly friends and three sets of brothers, Newton, Buckner, and the Daniels.
+Twenty-six came to be known by one name, the Highwaymen or the Florida Highwaymen.

 The African-American artist group significantly impacted the State of Florida socially, economically, culturally, and geographically.